anshumandas/get-flutter-fire/README.md

   * Allow a Plan attribute via Custome Claims (e.g. Premium user flag) for Buyer and Seller, to add features which are not Navigation linked.
 Add a button Upgrade to Plan in Drawer that leads to Payment screen.
 Also certain aspects of premium plan can be visible that leads to upgrade plan screen via middleware
 * Nested Category, Sub-Category tree creation

-Step 11: TODO: Theming and Custom Settings
+Step 12: TODO: Theming and Custom Settings

 * Add Persona (like that in Netflix) and create a Persona selection only for Buyer Role
 * Add Minimal (Three Color Gradient Pallette) Material Theme.
 Align it with Persona Templates (like Kids Template in Netflix)
 * Dark theme toggle setting based on each Persona of the logged in User

-Step 12: TODO: Firebase Remote Config for A/B testing

-1. Config for Navigation element change
-   * A: Drawer for Account, Settings, Sign Out
-   * B: Hamburger that opens BottomSheet (Context Menu in larger screen) for the same options
-2. Config for adding Search Bar at the Top vs a Bottom Navigation button

 Step 13: TODO: Large vs Small screen responsiveness